 (Story updates via the button above and blog updates link at the bottom of the page)

-In his free time, he enjoys everything automotive; car shows, stereos, exhausts, engine modifications, you name it.
+In his free time, he enjoys everything FAST and automotive; car shows, stereos, exhausts, engine modifications, you name it.
 He has a passion for foreign cars, German engineering and specifically enjoys Audis and Volkswagens.
 When not serving or playing with cars, he enjoys the great outdoors, computer gaming, drones, 3D printing and spending time with his dogs.
 He is a true gentleman and a generous soul.